Mission: Impossible III: Development

 In 2002, director David Fincher was slated to direct the next installment of the Mission: Impossible film series for a summer of 2004 release date.
-Fincher, however, dropped out in favor of another film, later citing creative differences over the direction of the series.
-Replacing Fincher was director Joe Carnahan, who worked on developing the film for 15 months.
+Fincher dropped out in favor of Zodiac (2007), later citing creative differences over the direction of the series.
+Joe Carnahan was chosen to replace Fincher; Carnahan worked on developing the film for fifteen months.
 Under his involvement, the film was to feature "Kenneth Branagh playing a guy who's based on Timothy McVeigh," as well as Carrie-Anne Moss and Scarlett Johansson in other roles.
-Thandiwe Newton was offered to reprise her role as Nyah Nordoff-Hall from Mission: Impossible 2 but she declined, in order to concentrate on her family.
-Her role in the story was later changed to a new character named Leah Quint, who would have been played by Moss.
-However, once J.J.
-Abrams took over directing the project, the character was scrapped.
+Moss would have played a new character named Leah Quint.

-After a dispute over the film's tone, Carnahan quit in July 2004.
+After a creative dispute, Carnahan quit in July 2004.
 Tom Cruise then called J. J. Abrams, offering the directorial role for the film after having binge-watched the first two seasons of Alias.
 Abrams ultimately signed on and production was delayed a year due to his contractual obligations with Alias and Lost.
-During this time, Branagh, Moss, and Johansson departed from the project because of the many delays in production.
-Ricky Gervais was cast as Benjamin Dunn, but due to production delays, Gervais left the project due to scheduling conflicts with For Your Consideration (2006).
-On June 8, 2005, Paramount Pictures gave the film the green-light after a new cast of actors was hired and the film's budget was redeveloped, and Cruise took a major pay cut.
+During this time, Branagh, Moss and Johansson departed from the project because of the many delays in production.
+Ricky Gervais was allegedly cast as Benjamin Dunn, but due to production delays, Gervais left the project due to scheduling conflicts with For Your Consideration (2006).
+Simon Pegg, who ended up playing the character and auditioned for it when Carnahan was attached, has since debunked this and claims that Gervais was meant to play a different character in the movie.
+Billy Bob Thornton was offered the role of Owen Davian, but he declined as he didn't want to be typecast as a villain.
+The role eventually went to Philip Seymour Hoffman.
+On June 8, 2005, Paramount Pictures gave the film the green light after a new cast of actors was hired and the film's budget was redeveloped, and Cruise took a major pay cut.

+Abrams offered Martin Landau the opportunity to reprise his role as Rollin Hand in a small cameo appearance.
+However, Landau turned it down, disliking the direction the franchise was going and wanting a larger role.

+Thandiwe Newton declined returning for Mission: Impossible III.

 Filming

 Principal photography began in Rome, Italy on July 12, 2005, and ended in October.
-Location filming took place in China (Shanghai and Xitang), Germany (Berlin), Italy (Rome and Caserta), the United States (California, Virginia and Maryland), and Vatican City.
+Location filming took place in China (Shanghai and Xitang), Germany (Berlin), Italy (Rome and Caserta), the United States (California, Virginia and Maryland) and Vatican City.
 The night scenes involving the skyscrapers were filmed in Shanghai, while some of the Shanghai filming was also done in Los Angeles.

 Music

-The film's musical score was composed by Michael Giacchino.
+The film's musical score was composed by Michael Giacchino, conducted by Tim Simonec and performed by the Hollywood Studio Symphony.
 He is the third composer to take on the series, following Danny Elfman and Hans Zimmer.
 The score album was released on May 9, 2006, by Varèse Sarabande Records.
 Unlike the previous installments, no soundtrack album featuring the film's contemporary music was released.
 Despite this, the film features a song by Kanye West entitled "Impossible" that also features Twista, Keyshia Cole and BJ.